In this post, I’m going to share some key ways that you can automate your business, save time and increase revenue.

 2. Use autoresponders

-Using autoresponders, you can ensure that everyone who signs up your mailing list can therefore automatically receive encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.
+Using autoresponders, you can ensure that everyone who signs up your mailing list automatically receives encouragements to follow you on social media; buy your products; attend an event and so on without you having to worry about scheduling e-newsletters in automatically.

 3. Use an RSS feed to disseminate content automatically

 This RSS feed can be used to power all sort of stuff automatically — if you set things up correctly, your RSS feed can:

 share your new posts on Twitter, Facebook and other social media feeds

 All this helps anything you publish on your website’s blog travel further and faster.
-Using RSS can automatically generate more traffic to it — without you having to lift a finger.
+Using RSS can automatically generate more traffic to your content — without you having to lift a finger.

 4. Take full advantage of search algorithms

-Setting up your website in a way that gives it the best chance of being automatically discovered by one of these algorithms means that you may automatically end up on the receiving end of a lot of web traffic (particularly if you blog in the right way).
+Setting up your website in a way that gives it the best chance of being discovered by one of these algorithms means that you may automatically end up on the receiving end of a lot of web traffic (particularly if you blog in the right way).